- Business Ideas

 Train your rats to detect TB (and possibly cancer) and lease them to hospitals.
 Train 'em to smell drugs and lease them to port and air authorities.

 Cats love boxes.
 We all know this.
 Almost any cat lover will tell you that the expensive scratching posts they bought for their cats were duly ignored in favor of sitting in the packaging it came in.

-Packaging contributes a huge amount of waste material from landfills, so why not put together a hamper of different cardboard box sizes (packaged in the biggest box) and sell this as a cat toy.
+Packaging contributes a huge amount of waste material from landfills, so why not put together a hamper of different cardboard box sizes and sell this as a cat toy.